-Grade 4 & 5 students participate in the Ski Program, which consists of three full days at one of the local ski hills.
+Grade 4 & 5 students participate in the Ski Program, which consists of three full days at Silverstar Mountain Resort.
 This program provides skiing or snowboarding lessons, lift tickets, and rentals (if required) at a very reasonable price.

 SWIMMING LESSONS

 As part of the Physical Education program at Kelowna Christian School, students in Grade 3 participate in swimming lessons.
 These lessons are included in the tuition.